Spray Parks 101

-Depending on location, capacity and climate, park planning may consider amenities like shading, benches, seat walls, picnic tables, restrooms and parking.
+Depending on location, capacity and climate, park planning may consider amenities like shade structures, benches, seat walls, picnic tables, restrooms and parking.

 The spray park will need to be operated and taken cared of for the life of the installation.
 Someone will need to be responsible for items such as maintenance, energy, administration, monitoring, and operating the park.

 View our spray park FAQ’s for our answers to some of these questions.